beekhof/rss-operator/README.md

 ### Build the image

-The demo uses a CentOS 7 based image which contains a number of scripts that wrap the galera OCF resource agent You will need to create an image from https://github.com/beekhof/galera-container and push it to docker/quay.
+The demo uses a CentOS 7 based image which contains a number of scripts that wrap the galera OCF resource agent.

+You will need to create an image from https://github.com/beekhof/galera-container and push it to docker/quay.

 Once complete, modify `example/cluster.yaml` to point to the image you just published.